redux-saga/redux-saga/docs/advanced/Channels.md

 ### Using channels to communicate between Sagas

-Besides action channels and event channels.
-You can also directly create channels which are not connected to any source by default.
+Besides action channels and event channels, You can also directly create channels which are not connected to any source by default.
 You can then manually `put` on the channel.
 This is handy when you want to use a channel to communicate between sagas.

 To illustrate, let's review the former example of request handling.